mrismanaziz/Reforestation/README.md

-## Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!